 Councils have the option to apply exemptions and reductions from a list set out by regulations for example to theatres and cinemas, and country village pubs.
-Councils can also exempt, or reduce the level of levy for businesses contributing to a business improvement district (BID).
-Islington and City of London offer a 30 per cent reduction and Nottingham City Council allow a complete exemption to licensed businesses that are part of a BID.
+Councils can also exempt, or reduce the level of levy for businesses contributing to a business improvement district (BID), for example, Islington and City of London offer a 30 per cent reduction.

 Any plans to introduce a late-night levy will need to be consulted on.
 In 2017 Tower Hamlets Council’s introduction of the levy had to be delayed following a successful challenge following a Judicial Review launched by the Association of Licensed Multiple Retailers (ALMR).
 The challenge focused on the consultation process which failed to include an implementation date for the levy.

 There is dedicated statutory guidance available on the late-night levy, which can be found on the gov.uk website.